-• Member morale was high.
+Member morale was high.

-• Capable and intensely dedicated leadership contributed to Naturist Legacy's early success.
+> • Capable and intensely dedicated leadership contributed to Naturist Legacy's early success.

-• Principled by-laws contributed to Naturist Legacy's early success.
+> • Principled by-laws contributed to Naturist Legacy's early success.

-• Ethical self-financing contributed to Naturist Legacy's success.
+> • Ethical self-financing contributed to Naturist Legacy's success.

-• Disciplined development contributed to Naturist Legacy's success.
+> • Disciplined development contributed to Naturist Legacy's success.

-We're often told, "No matter where life takes you, don't forget where you came from."
+> We're often told, "No matter where life takes you, don't forget where you came from."
 Just as people come from somewhere, so also do things.
-The 80 acres of land that became Naturist Legacy Park didn't just magically appear.
-The park's amenities didn't just appear out of thin air.
-Members and visitors must never forget where all of this came from.
+The 80 acres of land that became Naturist Legacy Park weren't a free gift.
+The park's amenities didn't magically build themselves.
+It must never be forgotten where all of this actually came from.
 The 2012-2013 board (on which I served as president) decided that something permanent should one day be established to remind Naturist Legacy members and park visitors of the founders, funders and builders — the people who made Naturist Legacy Park possible and who literally saved landed social nudism in Manitoba.

-If you walk around Naturist Legacy Park's campground, you'll see several small inukshuks.
+> If you walk around Naturist Legacy Park's campground, you'll see several small inukshuks.
 An inukshuk is a stone landmark traditionally built by the Inuit.
 Many ancient examples of inukshuk can be found in Canada's far north.
 One of the most basic and yet most profound meanings of the inukshuk is simply this: "I was here."
 At its most intrinsic level, the inukshuk declares that it's builder lived, and that he (or she) created something lasting.I haven't forgotten that promise of recognition and remembrance.
 I'm no longer in a position to fulfill it at Naturist Legacy Park, but I am in a position to fulfill it on this website.